 When you first install XenServer, a user account is added to XenServer automatically.
 This account is the local super user (LSU), or root, which is authenticated locally by the XenServer computer.
 You can create additional users by adding Active Directory accounts from the Users tab in XenCenter.
 (Note that the term "user" refers to anybody with a XenServer account, that is, anyone administering XenServer hosts, regardless of level of their role.)
 If you want to have multiple user accounts on a server or a pool, you must use Active Directory user accounts for authentication.
 This allows XenServer users to log in to the servers in a pool using their Windows domain credentials.

-When you create a new user, you must first assign a role to the newly created user before they can use the account.
+When you create a new user in XenServer v6.2 and v6.5, you must first assign a role to the newly created user before they can use the account.
 Note that XenServer does not automatically assign a role to the newly created user.
 As a result, these accounts will not have any access to the XenServer pool until you assign them a role.

 Using the Role Based Access Control (RBAC) feature, you can assign the Active Directory accounts different levels of permissions depending on the user's role.
 If you do not use Active Directory in your environment, you are limited to the LSU account.